IQSS/dataverse/doc/sphinx-guides/source/developers/making-releases.rst

 Deploy on Demo
 --------------

-Now that you have the release ready to go, give it one final test by deploying it on demo.
+Now that you have the release ready to go, give it one final test by deploying it on https://demo.dataverse.org .
 Note that this is also an opportunity to re-test the upgrade checklist as described in the release note.

 Publish the Release
 -------------------